Skip to content

 How common are trampoline injuries?

-Trampoline related injuries are uncommon in adults.
-There were only 50 reported in Victoria between 2007 and 2013 with lower limb injuries being the most prevalent.
-2200 children presenting to Victorian emergency departments within a similar time-frame.
-Victorian data demonstrated an 18% increase in multi-user injuries with an over-representation in children under 4 years old.
-With Christmas approaching and trampolines being on many children’s’ wish lists the Victorian State Government has put out a press release to make parents more aware of the dangers.
+Trampoline-related injuries are uncommon in adults.
+There were only 50 reported in Victoria between 2007 and 2013, with lower limb injuries being the most prevalent.
+2200 children presented to Victorian emergency departments within a similar time frame.
+Victorian data demonstrated an 18% increase in multi-user injuries with an over-representation in children under four years old.
+With Christmas approaching and trampolines being on many children’s wish lists, the Victorian State Government has put out a press release to make parents more aware of the dangers.

 Has legislation made any difference?